UniversalDependencies/docs/_es-pos/ADJ.md

 Adjectives in Spanish agree in number and gender with the noun they modify, e.g. _la casa <b>amarilla</b>_ (femenine singular), _las casas <b>amarillas</b>_ (femenine plural).

 The class of adjectives in Spanish UD also includes _ordinal numbers_ and _participial adjectives_, both behaving as adjectives morphologically and syntactically.
 Note that _participles_ are word forms that may share properties and usage of adjectives and verbs.
-Depending on language and context, they may be classified as either [VERB]() or ADJ.
+Depending on context, they may be classified as either [VERB]() or ADJ.

 To conform to the UD guidelines, possessive adjectives are handled as determiners [DET]().